Woldiya Stadium

-Woldiya Stadium (ወልድያ ስታዲየም), officially known as Sheikh Mohammed Hussein Ali al-Amoudi Stadium, is a multi-purpose stadium in Weldiya, Amhara Region, Ethiopia with a capacity of 25,155.
-It has been the home of Woldia S.C. since its construction in 2017.
+Woldia Stadium (ወልድያ ስታዲየም), officially known as Sheikh Mohammed Hussein Ali al-Amoudi Stadium, is a multi-purpose stadium in Weldiya, Amhara Region, Ethiopia with a capacity of 25,155.
+It has been the home of Woldia City and Woldia SC since its construction in 2017.
 The stadium is a part of a larger complex housing many other Athletic facilities.

 History

-The construction of Weldiya Stadium was started in 2010 through the collaboration of local residents and business tycoon Mohammed Al Amoudi.
+The construction of Woldia Stadium was started in 2010 through the collaboration of local residents and business tycoon Mohammed Al Amoudi.
 The construction was started with the hope of completion in 5 years.
 As of 2016, the final touches are being applied.